-(c) The following definitions apply to this section (OAR 340-041-0033(7)):
+(b) Definitions.
+As used in this section:

 (A) “Add inorganic arsenic” means to discharge a net mass of inorganic arsenic from a point source (the mass of inorganic arsenic discharged minus the mass of inorganic arsenic taken into the facility from a surface water source).

-(B) A “surface water drinking water protection area,” for the purpose of this section, means an area delineated as such by DEQ under the source water assessment program of the federal Safe Drinking Water Act, 42 U.S.C. ?
-300j 13.
-The areas are delineated for the purpose of protecting public or community drinking water supplies that use surface water sources.
-These delineations can be found atDEQ’s drinking water program website.
+(B) A “surface water drinking water protection area,” means an area delineated as such by DEQ under the source water assessment program of the federal Safe Drinking Water Act, 42 U.S.C. § 300j 13.
+DEQ delineates these areas to protect public or community drinking water supplies that use surface water sources.
+These delineations are on DEQ’s drinking water program Web page.

 (C) “Potential to significantly increase inorganic arsenic concentrations in the public drinking water supply source water” means:

-(i) to increase the concentration of inorganic arsenic in the receiving water for a discharge by 10 percent or more after mixing with the harmonic mean flow of the receiving water; or
+(i) a discharge will increase the concentration of inorganic arsenic in the receiving water by 10 percent or more after mixing with the harmonic mean flow of the receiving water; or

 (ii) as an alternative, if sufficient data are available, the discharge will increase the concentration of inorganic arsenic in the surface water intake water of a public water system by 0.021 micrograms per liter or more based on a mass balance calculation.

-(d) Following the effective date of this rule, applications for an individual NPDES permit or permit renewal received from industrial dischargers located in a surface water drinking water protection area and identified by DEQ as likely to add inorganic arsenic to the receiving water must include sufficient data to enable DEQ to determine whether:
+(c) Following the effective date of this rule, applications for an individual NPDES permit or permit renewal received from industrial dischargers located in a surface water drinking water protection area and identified by DEQ as likely to add inorganic arsenic to the receiving water must include sufficient data to enable DEQ to determine whether:

-(A) The discharge in fact adds inorganic arsenic; and
+(A) The discharge adds inorganic arsenic; and

 (B) The discharge has the potential to significantly increase inorganic arsenic concentrations in the public drinking water supply source water.

-(e) Where DEQ determines that both conditions in subsection (d) of this section (7) are true, the industrial discharger must develop an inorganic arsenic reduction plan and propose all feasible measures to reduce its inorganic arsenic loading to the receiving water.
+(d) Where DEQ determines that both conditions in subsection (c) of this section (6) are true, the industrial discharger must develop an inorganic arsenic reduction plan and propose all feasible measures to reduce its inorganic arsenic loading to the receiving water.
 The proposed plan, including proposed measures, monitoring and reporting requirements, and a schedule for those actions, will be described in the fact sheet and incorporated into the source’s NPDES permit after public comment and DEQ review and approval.
 In developing the plan, the source must:

-(A) Identify how much it can minimize its inorganic arsenic discharge through pollution prevention measures, process changes, wastewater treatment, alternative water supply (for groundwater users) or other possible pollution prevention and/or control measures;
+(A) Identify how much it can minimize its inorganic arsenic discharge through pollution prevention measures, process changes, wastewater treatment, alternative water supply for groundwater users, or other possible pollution prevention and control measures;

 (B) Evaluate the costs, feasibility and environmental impacts of the potential inorganic arsenic reduction and control measures;